dddrrreee/cs240lx-25spr/labs/12-memcheck-trap-II/README.md

 ## Memcheck trap II: the system.

+### Clarifications

+NOTE:
+  - You *do not* have to textually match the error messages for Part 2 (the purify checker).
+If you do, it's great for us for grading, but you just have to get the type of operation (load, store), and where the error was (before or after the block and by how many bytes).

+### Overview

 Last time we did an ad hoc memory trapping hack so you could grab all loads and stores using domain tricks and watchpoint faults.